irinagain/irinagain.github.io/index.md

 ### NEWS:

+* **April 2021:** Our paper on *"Interpreting blood glucose data with R package iglu."* has been accepted to [PLoS one](https://doi.org/10.1371/journal.pone.0248560).
+You can download iglu from [CRAN](https://cran.rstudio.com/web/packages/iglu/index.html) or install from [Github](https://github.com/irinagain/iglu) for most recent developments.
+All the functionality is also available directly as the [shiny app](https://irinagain.shinyapps.io/shiny_iglu/).

 * **February 2021:** A manuscript with  with [Grace Yoon](http://www.stat.tamu.edu/~gyoon/) and [Christian L Müller](https://www.simonsfoundation.org/team/christian-muller/) on
 *"Fast computation of latent correlations"* has appeared in [JCGS](https://www.tandfonline.com/doi/full/10.1080/10618600.2021.1882468).
 Check out [[R code to reproduce simulations]](https://github.com/GraceYoon/Fast-latent-correlation) and the improved [[R package]](https://github.com/irinagain/mixedCCA) to estimate latent correlations for mixed (continuous, binary and zero-inflated) variable types.